A Wrongful Death claim is a lawsuit pursued when someone is killed as a result of another person’s wrongful conduct.

-In Alabama, the Wrongful Death Statute is distinct from other states.
+In Alabama, the wrongful death statute is distinct from other states.
 It only allows punitive damages, punishing wrongdoers, and excludes compensatory damages for individual losses.

 When a traumatic and unexpected accident takes a loved one’s life, it often leaves family members stunned, hopeless, angry, and uncertain about what to do next.
 Many times, the next of kin hesitate to reach out to a wrongful death lawyer.
 However, the moments right after such a tragedy are pivotal in holding the responsible party accountable.
 It’s essential to take photographs of the scene and contact eyewitnesses promptly.